amolprabhu/Loan-EMI-Default-Payment-Prediction/README.md

 The project was completed in 5 major steps:
 1. Data Cleaning
-2. Data Transformation
+2. Exploratory Data Analysis (EDA)
-3. Exploratory Data Analysis (EDA)
+3. Feature Engineering
-4. Data Preparation
+4. Data Transformation
-5. Model Building and Model Tuning
+5. Model Building and Tuning

-Engineered features such as customer group, and average amount per loan.
+Engineered features such as customer group, average amount per loan, average recharge amount and total recharge frequency.

-A Random Forest Classifier model was built to predict default EMI payments.
+A Random Forest Classifier model was built and tuned using Randomized Search CV to predict default EMI payments.
 The model was evaluated using a recall metric to reduce false negatives.
-A Recall score of 92% was acheived.
+A Recall score of 90% was acheived.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)